 Most people choose to give Betta fish foods that are live, frozen, freeze-dried, or some combination of all three alongside pellets and flakes.

 In the wild, siamese fighting fish enjoy a diet of insects and insect larvae such as mosquito larvae, midge larvae, and bloodworms.
-They also have been known to eat fish fry and small aquatic crustaceans like brine shrimp.
+They are also known to eat fish fry and small aquatic crustaceans like brine shrimp.

 Live foods